CaelanDever/Automated-Web-Application-Deployment-and-Monitoring/README.md

 # Automated-Web-Application-Deployment-and-Monitoring

 This project demonstrates a complete workflow to deploy, automate, monitor, and scale a web application using **Linode servers**.
-It contains hands-on experience with essential DevOps tools and practices, including:
+It contains hands-on experience with essential DevOps tools and practices.

-- **Docker**: For containerizing a Python Flask application.
-- **Ansible**: For automating server configuration and application deployment.
-- **Prometheus and Grafana**: For monitoring and visualizing system and application metrics.
-- **Fluentd**: For centralized logging.
-- **OpenLDAP**: For centralized authentication.
 ________________________________________________________________________________________________________________________________________________________________________

 # Phase 1: Set Up the Basics